brycekwon/brycekwon/README.md

-- 👋 Hi, I’m Bryce Kwon (@brycekwon)
+- 👋 Hi, I’m Bryce Kwon
-- 👀 I’m interested in the intersection of computing and biology
+- 🏫 I’m a Computer Science undergraduate at the University of Portland
-- 🌱 I’m currently an undergraduate student at the University of Portland
+- 🧠 I’m interested in the intersection of computation and biomedicine
-- 📫 How to reach me?
-Send an email to kwon25@up.edu
+- 📫 You can reach me at: [kwon25@up.edu](mailto:kwon25@up.edu)